1871 - 1924.

 In 1900, after he completed his studies in Odessa (Ukraine), he was elected as a delegate to the 4th Zionist Congress in London.
 He explained to Congress the problems he witnessed in the Yishuv during his previous visit that same year.

-In 1906, he made Aliyah and settled in Jaffa.
-He established an office in Jaffa for the Hovevei Zion movement for those interested in immigrating.
+In 1906, he made Aliyah and settled in Jaffa, where he established an office for the Hovevei Zion movement to assist prospective immigrants.
 He preferred that those with means immigrate to Israel and advised those without not to come.

 Menahem Sheinkin was among the first to settle in "Ahuzat Bait", one of the first quarters outside Jaffa (established in 1909), and proposed to change its name to "Tel-Aviv".